TristanV/open_studies/README.md

 # open_studies
-some studies related to publications
+some studies related to my publications